 The League’s Building Company authorized a contract with Herman Miller and BWBR in November of 2018 to conduct a workplace study and develop a schematic design for the renovation of the League’s building.
 This project team worked closely with League staff to develop a thoughtful plan to renovate the building that meets and exceeds the goals established for this project.

 A schematic design and a cost estimate were reviewed and approved by the League Board of Directors, the Insurance Trust Board of Trustees, and the League’s Building Company Board of Directors in late 2019.
 The design development phase was completed by BWBR in late February 2020.
+The Building Company Board of Directors selected a winning bid for construction management services on Feb.
+24. The project was open for bidding on April 22, and bids closed in late May.

 While there has been a significant amount of effort put toward preparing for this project in 2019-2020, the building renovation has been in preliminary planning stages since at least 2015.